Azure/azure-sdk-for-rust/services/svc/imds/README.md

 # azure_svc_imds crate

-The is an [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate that is generated from the Azure REST API specifications listed in:
+This is a generated [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate from the Azure REST API specifications listed in:

 https://github.com/Azure/azure-rest-api-specs/blob/main/specification/imds/data-plane/readme.md

-The default `Tag` is `package-2021-05-01`.
+The default tag is `package-2021-10-01`.

-The following `Tag`s are available:
+The following [tags](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/tags.md) are available:

+- `package-2018-02-1` has 3 operations from 1 API versions: `2018-02-01`.
+Use crate feature `package-2018-02-1` to enable.
+The operations will be in the `package_2018_02_1` module.
 - `package-2018-04-02` has 3 operations from 1 API versions: `2018-04-02`.
 Use crate feature `package-2018-04-02` to enable.
 The operations will be in the `package_2018_04_02` module.
 - `package-2018-10-01` has 4 operations from 1 API versions: `2018-10-01`.
 Use crate feature `package-2018-10-01` to enable.
 The operations will be in the `package_2018_10_01` module.
 - `package-2019-02-01` has 4 operations from 1 API versions: `2019-02-01`.
 Use crate feature `package-2019-02-01` to enable.
 The operations will be in the `package_2019_02_01` module.